The Ultimate Saint Jean Pied de Port France Pilgrim Guide (2025)

 Places to Stay in St-Jean-Pied-de-Port France

 Since St. Jean Pied de Port is a pilgrim hub, there is a wide variety of places to stay in the village.
-The accommodation in St Jean Pied de Port can range from pilgrim albergues, and gites, to hotels.
+The accommodation in St Jean Pied de Port can range from pilgrim albergues to hotels to private apartments.

 Albergues in St Jean Pied de Port

 There are Municipal and Private Albergues on every Camino de Santiago route.
 Municipal Albergues are run by local governments, are usually staffed by volunteers, and do not allow reservations.
-Municipal Albergues work on a first-come, first-serve basis.
+Municipal Albergues work on a first-come, first-served basis, and you must show your credencial to sleep there.
 Private Albergues are owned by individuals and allow reservations.

 There is a Municipal Albergue in St Jean Pied de Port.

-More Albergues in Saint Jean Pied de Port (Gites)
+More Saint Jean Pied de Port Albergues (Gites)

 Some pilgrims opt to sleep in private accommodation the night before departing on the Camino.